 You burn the midnight oil, you’re back up at 5:00 am to catch a flight out of town for a business trip.
 After a week of meetings, you grab a late flight back home Friday evening.
 Your awesome week closes out with a fantastic weekend with friends!

-Sunday night around 11:00 pm, your lying in bed reflecting on your awesome interview earlier in the week.
+Sunday night around 11:00 pm, you’re in bed reflecting on your awesome interview earlier in the week.
 Maybe you’ll get an offer tomorrow!
 As you begin to drift off, it hits you; you never sent a thank you note after your interview!
+Ugh!
+You have no clue how to send a late interview thank you note without looking like an idiot.

-Overcome Tardiness – Craft A Purposeful Thank You Note After Your Job Interview
+Overcome Tardiness – Write A Purposeful Thank You Note After Your Job Interview

 The scenario outlined above is not the end of the world and is certainly something you can recover from, provided you handle it correctly.
 Your knee-jerk reaction to this situation may be too quickly jam out a thank you note, copy all parties involved in the interview process and hit send.
 While correcting your oversight ASAP seems logical, a quick note is not the way to handle this situation.
 Slow down and get your thoughts composed.
 Recover from your interview your misstep by following these steps:

-- While your thank you note is now a priority, wait to write it when you aren’t rushed and can put thought into your messaging.
+- Your thank you note is now a priority.
+However, wait to write it when you aren’t rushed and can put thought into your messaging.

 - Reflect on your meetings and compose a letter that addresses why you’re a good fit for the role and the organization.
 Speak to how you will impact the company positively.
 Be specific in your writing; eliminate fluff and generalized statements.
 Highlight facts only.